Skip to content

 But this 100% achievement is for the successful removal of the bees and for the survival of the nuc box, it does not include 100% removal of the honey stores in the original bee nest.
 These stores may well be diminished but experience has shown that there is still a good probability that honey remains after the completion of the trap out.

-Certainly there is a place for honey bee trap-outs but I have to say we have not seen it as the best solution for any scenario that we have come across in recent years.
+Certainly there may be a place for honey bee trap-outs but I have to say we have not seen it as being a good solution for any scenario that we have come across in recent years.

 Honey bee trap-outs are not a quick & instant method for the removal of the bees.
 In ideal conditions it takes 6 weeks, but with British weather we find it actually takes longer than this for a variety of reasons.

-These days we don’t really use it as a viable solution mostly because we have proven that it does not do everything it says it does: often large stores of honey can be found left in situ unused, and this is very bad news for the long-term.
+These days we don’t use Honey bee trap-outs as a viable solution mostly because we have proven that it does not do everything it says it does: often large stores of honey can be found left in situ unused, and this is very bad news for the long-term.

 Our honey bee relocation Specialist is waiting for you!